pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-You can use the “Show coordinates” helper to check that `(-215, 0)` is a reasonable guess for the player’s bat’s starting position.
+You can use the “Show coordinates” helper to check that `(-212, 0)` is a reasonable choice for the player’s bat’s starting position.

 {{< learner-task >}}

-Add a line of code to the script which moves the player’s bat to the position with coordinates `(-215, 0)`.
+Add a line of code to the script which moves the player’s bat to the position with coordinates `(-212, 0)`.

 {{< learner-task-help >}}